emberjs/ember.js/README.md

 2. Install Bundler via `gem install bundler`

-3. Install Node.js and npm.
-Refer to the Node.js instructions [here](https://github.com/joyent/node/wiki/Installation).

-4. Install uglify-js via `npm install -g uglify-js`.

-5. Run `bundle install` to pull in Ruby dependencies.
+3. Run `bundle install` to pull in Ruby dependencies.

-6. Run `rake` to build SproutCore.
+4. Run `bundle exec rake` to build SproutCore.
 The build will be placed in the tmp directory.